richmondgoh8/UiPath-Snippets/README.md

 Important Variables
 1. in_dictionaryTableFlag (Determine if key pair value or row X column format)

+Custom Variables for Normal Datatable Conversion
+1. fontType (Font Family e.g. Arial)
+2. tableHeaderBgColor
+3. tableHeaderFontColor
+4. colWidth (Width of Each Column)
+5. tableWidth (Set to 100 if you want do not have dyanmic scaling of column)

 ```
 When in_dictionaryTableFlag = True, means to ignore the header column and assume the headers are the first column.
 When in_dictionaryTableFlag = False. means to assume that the datatable columns are the html table columns.